lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

+### Conclusion

+In addition to the `rewrite` tactic discussed in this post, Coq has a similar, but more powerful `setoid_rewrite` tactic.
+This tactic is enabled by the same typeclasses as `rewrite`, but is capable of rewriting underneath contexts like universal or existential quantifiers.
+As a rule of thumb, if you feel like a rewrite should work, try to use `setoid_rewrite`.
+To learn more about `setoid_rewrite`, checkout the relevant sections of the Coq documentation [here](https://coq.inria.fr/refman/addendum/generalized-rewriting.html).

 Hopefully, you found this to be a useful introduction to rewriting in Coq.
 There is much more to learn, but you should have a strong enough foundation to learn it on your own.
 Good luck proving things!